Unit and distinct distances in typical norms: Concluding remarks and open problems

-This is known in dimensions $d \leq 3$ (\cite{Pe}), and is also known for norms that are sufficiently close to the $d$-dimensional Euclidean norm (\cite{Br}, \cite{De}), or more generally to the $d$-dimensional $\ell_p$-norm $\ell_p^d$ for any $1 <p \leq \infty$ (\cite{SV}).
+This is known in dimension $d \leq 3$ (\cite{Pe}), and is also known for norms that are sufficiently close to the $d$-dimensional Euclidean norm (\cite{Br}, \cite{De}), or more generally to the $d$-dimensional $\ell_p$-norm $\ell_p^d$ for any $1 <p \leq \infty$ (\cite{SV}).
 Combining this with a result of \cite{AM} asserting that every $d$-dimensional normed space contains a subspace of dimension $r=e^{\Omega(\sqrt {\log d})}$ which is either close to $\ell_2^r$ or to $\ell_{\infty}^r$, it was proved by Swanepoel and Villa \cite{SV} that the equilateral number $e_{\|.\|}$ of any $d$-norm $\|.\|$ is at least $e^{b \sqrt {\log d}}$ for some absolute constant $b>0$.
 It is interesting to note that the exact value of the equilateral number $e_{\|.\|}$ is not known even for some simple $d$-norms like $\ell_1^d$, where it is conjectured to be $2d$.
 See \cite{AP}, \cite{Sw0}, \cite{Sw} for more information.

 Petty's problem as well as the constructions in \Cref{S5} suggest the investigation of graphs that appear as subgraphs in the unit distance graph of any $d$-norm for some given $d \ge 2$.
 Any hypercube graph (of any dimension) is an example of such a graph, and a clique of size $e^{b\sqrt {\log d}}$ is another such example (for the absolute constant $b>0$ in the above-mentioned result of Swanepoel and Villa \cite{SV}).
 The complete bipartite graph $K_{d-1,m}$, for any $m$, is also an example, as proved in \Cref{l23}.
 Yet another example that appears as a subgraph of the unit distance graph of any strictly convex $2$-norm is the $k$-th power of a triangle (for any $k\ge 1$), as shown in \Cref{l21}.
-The characterization of all graphs that are subgraphs of the unit distance graph of any $d$-norm appears to be difficult.
-A particularly intriguing problem is that of determining the maximum possible chromatic number of such a graph.
-A closely related question is that of determining or estimating the smallest possible chromatic number of the unit distance graph of a $d$-norm.
-By the known results about Petty's conjecture, this chromatic number is always at least $e^{\Omega(\sqrt {\log d})} $.
-It is not difficult to show that the chromatic number of the unit distance graph of any $d$-norm is at most exponential in $d$, see \cite{FK}, \cite{Ku} for explicit exponential bounds and \cite{Sw} for a more detailed survey on what is known surrounding this problem.
-Results of Frankl and Wilson \cite{FW} imply that for any norm which is invariant under any permutation of the coordinates this exponential behaviour is also a lower bound.
-It would be interesting to decide whether or not the chromatic number of the unit distance graph of a typical $d$-norm is smaller than exponential in $d$.
-By our results here these graphs are rather sparse, hence one may suspect that this might be the case.
+A characterization of all graphs that are subgraphs of the unit distance graph of any $d$-norm appears to be difficult.